Motivation

 signals from the environment, such as the Control button, the 12/24H selector

 jumper and the photodiode required to provide a stationary display.
-(The role
+The BCD code

 output on Port A lights up the digits through the classic 74141